Fred-Bell/wdi-project-one/README.md

 ![build army page](screenshots/build-screen.png)

-### After each player has chosen their armys they place their troops on their half of the game grid
+### After each player has chosen their armies they place their troops on their half of the game grid

 ![placement stage screenshot](screenshots/placement-stage.png)